Soundtrack: Ride, “Leave Them All Behind”

 I see giant splashes of yellow in the trees arching over Butler Street as I cross into the park.

-I stare out over Lake Mendota.
+I stare out from James Madison Park over Lake Mendota.
 My good friend Lake Mendota, who has listened to many conversations going on in my head over the last several years.
 It is 73 degrees out.
 The fall colors are at their peak.
 Across the lake I see rolling hills of red, yellow, orange and green.

 Looking out to the north and west I see dark clouds moving slowly our way, indicating the possibility of rain.
 The clouds are dark but I see no lightning, and I do see streaks of sunshine coming through.
 As the clouds grow closer, I see bright fiery colors where those streaks of sunshine are as the sun behind them begins its descent.
 I feel a cool breeze that tells me the weather is about to change.